OXY2DEV/markview.nvim/Markdown.md

 - type: `string`

-Text used as the right padding of the label.
+Text to show in the signcolumn.

 #### sign_hl